Last Updated: February 15, 2018

 Once in a while, none of the other spare chargers has enough charge left, and I can just set this in a sunny spot (in the car, in the hotel, while picnic-ing, etc.) After a short while, we can top up our mobile or tablet battery.

-Since prices are always changing, here are four well-priced top-rated batteries, very similar to my now-discontinued version.
+Since prices are always changing, here are a few well-priced and well-reviewed solar battery chargers, very similar to my now-discontinued version.

 Luggage tags – Why?
 To include emergency information (both parents names, phone numbers, child’s name, blood type, allergies, etc.) on the tag.
 Then, I hooked the luggage tag through a spare loop on the car seat (being sure not to mess with the safety of the seat!)
 In case of an accident, emergency responders can get information on the children if the driver is not able to respond.
 At least, that is my hope.